BrandlandUSA

 Old London Melba Toast, WASP Cocktail Snack

-Old London Melba ToastOne of our favorite Partridge Family episodes was when Shirley Partridge met up with a millionare man who had made a fortune in Melba toast.
+Old London Melba ToastOne of the genius Partridge Family episodes was when Shirley Partridge met up with a millionare man who had made a fortune in Melba toast.
 Lucky for us, you can read about the episode, which starred John Astin, on IMDB.
 Forever and forever, Melba toast has been amusing.
 I think at one time in the show, Danny just said “Melba Toast!”

 And there is no melba toast brand more amusing than the best known Melba brand, Old London, a brand that appeared in a recent Mad Men episode.